Alaricdragon/Starlords_Temp/README.md

       * "%TARGET_PROPOSAL_NAME" target proposal name (returns "nothing" if the target has no active proposal)
       * "%TARGET_FLEET_LOCATION" target fleet location (returns "nowere" if target fleet location cannot be found)
+      * "%TARGET_LIEGE_NAME" the name of the leader of this faction. do to -reasons- this might often be null
+      * "%TARGET_FACTION_RANK_TITLE0" the name of tier 0 lords title of the target faction
+      * "%TARGET_FACTION_RANK_TITLE1" the name of tier 1 lords title of the target faction
-      * "%TARGET_LIEGE_NAME" the name of the leader of this faction. do to -reasons- this might often be null *some lines will also use custom inputted data. in this case, they will use the '%c#' marker, with # being the order they are added to the line.
+      * "%TARGET_FACTION_RANK_TITLE2" the name of tier 2 lords title of the target faction *some lines will also use custom inputted data. in this case, they will use the '%c#' marker, with # being the order they are added to the line.
   *available lines to override are follows:
     * "greeting"